markopuch/tesis_v2/README.md

 ## GPS UBLOX

-For using a UBLOX GPS receiver with ROS Kinetic, follow this tutorial: [nmea_navsat_driver](http://wiki.ros.org/nmea_navsat_driver). use melodic branch.
+For using a UBLOX GPS receiver with ROS Melodic, follow this tutorial: [nmea_navsat_driver](http://wiki.ros.org/nmea_navsat_driver). use melodic branch.

 ## USB CAM
 Just run this command.